Seychelles: Economy

 During the plantation era, cinnamon, vanilla and copra were the chief exports.
-In 1965, during a three-month visit to the islands, futurist Donald Prell prepared for the then-crown colony's Governor General an economic report containing a scenario for the future of the economy.
+In 1965, during a three-month visit to the islands, futurist Donald Prell prepared for the crown colony's Governor General an economic report containing a scenario for the future of the economy.
 Quoting from his report, in the 1960s, about 33% of the working population worked at plantations, and 20% worked in the public or government sector.
-The Indian Ocean Tracking Station on Mahé used by the Air Force Satellite Control Network was closed in August 1996 after the Seychelles government attempted to raise the rent to more than $10,000,000 per year.
+The Indian Ocean Tracking Station on Mahé used by the United States' Air Force Satellite Control Network was closed in August 1996 after the Seychelles government attempted to raise the rent to more than $10,000,000 per year.

 Since independence in 1976, per capita output has expanded to roughly seven times the old near-subsistence level.
 Growth has been led by the tourist sector, which employs about 30% of the labour force, compared to agriculture which today employs about 3% of the labour force.
 Despite the growth of tourism, farming and fishing continue to employ some people, as do industries that process coconuts and vanilla.

 As of 2013, the main export products are processed fish (60%) and non-fillet frozen fish (22%).

 The prime agricultural products currently produced in Seychelles include sweet potatoes, vanilla, coconuts and cinnamon.
 These products provide much of the economic support of the locals.
 Frozen and canned fish, copra, cinnamon and vanilla are the main export commodities.

 The Seychelles government has prioritised a curbing of the budget deficit, including the containment of social welfare costs and further privatisation of public enterprises.
 The government has a pervasive presence in economic activity, with public enterprises active in petroleum product distribution, banking, imports of basic products, telecommunications and a wide range of other businesses.
 According to the 2013 Index of Economic Freedom, which measures the degree of limited government, market openness, regulatory efficiency, rule of law, and other factors, economic freedom has been increasing each year since 2010.

 The national currency of Seychelles is the Seychellois rupee.
 Initially tied to a basket of international currencies, it was unpegged and allowed to be devalued and float freely in 2008 on the presumed hopes of attracting further foreign investment in the Seychelles economy.

 Seychelles has emerged as the least corrupt country in Africa in the latest Corruption Perception Index report released by Transparency International in January 2020.